trusktr/rocket-module/README.md

       entry point is having duplicate code, which is the same as Meteor's dependency handling.
 - [ ] Handle source maps.
+- [ ] Use npm.commands.outdated to detect if we need to run
+      npm.commands.update.
+We'll need to run the update command when dependencies listed in npm.json files have changed in order to update the local packages.
 - [ ] Test in Windows.
-- [ ] Output errors encountered by Webpack when compiling entry points, using InputFile.error()
+- [ ] Report file-specific Webpack errors using corresponding InputFile.error() calls.
 - [ ] Finish commented TODOs that are left in rocket:module.
 - [ ] Update README with usage and configuration documentation.
   - [ ] Describe how to use npm dependencies in an app directly, using a spare